mgrouchy/oldvim/README.md

 My Vim settings, mostly mostly used for python/django + html & js dev.
-The only outside requirement is Ack and Ctags.
+The only outside requirements are [Ack](http://betterthangrep.com/) and Ctags.
 I would suggest if you are using osx that you install them with homebrew.

 setup (on osx):